foraker/rspec_profiling/README.md

 - `db_path` - the location of the SQLite database file
 - `table_name` - the database table name in which results are stored
 - `csv_path` - the directory in which CSV files are dumped
+- `collector` - collector to use

 ## Uninstalling

 To remove the results database, run `bundle exec rake rspec_profiling:uninstall`.

 ## Contributing